dbelyaev-nsk/rebrain-devops-task1/README.md

 ```
 $ sudo apt install nginx
 ```
-and copy this file NGINX.conf to
+and copy this file nginx.conf to
 ```
 /etc/nginx
 ```
 ## Acknowledgments

-NGINX.conf was inspired by course [REBRAIN](https://rebrainme.com)
+nginx.conf was inspired by course [REBRAIN](https://rebrainme.com)

 ## See Also